atomicdata-dev/atomic-server/CONTRIBUTE.md

 ## Releases, Versioning and Tagging

 1. Commit changes
-2. Update the `tauri.conf.json` manually to the new version.
-3. Make sure all tests run properly
+1. Make sure all tests run properly
-4. Use `cargo workspaces version patch` (and maybe replace `patch` with the `minor`) to update all `cargo.toml` files in one command.
+1. Use `cargo workspaces version patch` (and maybe replace `patch` with the `minor`) to update all `cargo.toml` files in one command.
 You'll need to `cargo install cargo-workspaces` if this command is not possible.

 The following should be triggered automatically: